t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 11. Best Current Practices (BCP) for IoT devices {{ID-Moore}}: This document provides a list of minimum requirements that vendors of Internet of Things (IoT) devices should to take into account while developing applications, services and firmware updates in order to reduce the frequency and severity of security incidents that arise from compromised IoT devices.

-12. European Union Agency for Network and Information Security (ENISA) {{ENISA_ICS}}: ENISA published a document on communication network dependencies for Industrial Control Systems (ICS)/Supervisory Control And Data Acquisition (SCADA) systems in which security vulnerabilities, guidelines and general recommendations are summarized.
+12. European Union Agency for Network and Information Security (ENISA) {{ENISA-ICS}}: ENISA published a document on communication network dependencies for Industrial Control Systems (ICS)/Supervisory Control And Data Acquisition (SCADA) systems in which security vulnerabilities, guidelines and general recommendations are summarized.

+13. Internet Society Online Trust Alliance {{ISOC-OTA}}: The Internet Society’s IoT Trust Framework identifies the core requirements manufacturers, service providers, distributors, purchasers and policymakers need to understand, assess and embrace for effective security and privacy as part of the Internet of Things.

 Other guideline and recommendation documents may exist or may later be published.
 This list should be considered non-exhaustive.
 Despite the acknowledgment that security in the Internet is needed and the existence of multiple guidelines, the fact is that many IoT devices and systems have very limited security.
 There are multiple reasons for this.
 For instance, some manufactures focus on delivering a product without paying enough attention to security.
 This may be because of lack of expertise or limited budget.
 However, the deployment of such insecure devices poses a severe threat on the privacy and safety of users.
 The vast amount of devices and their inherent mobile nature also implies that an initially secure system can become insecure if a compromised device gains access to the system at some point in time.
 Even if all other devices in a given environment are secure, this does not prevent external attacks caused by insecure devices.
 Recently the Federal Communications Commission (FCC) {{FCC}} has stated the need for additional regulation of IoT systems.
 It is possible that we may see other such regional regulations in the future.